ofnote/tsanley/README.md

 `tsanley` can also annotate tensor variables in existing *executable* code with shape labels.
 This is useful when trying to understand external open-source code or labeling one's own code.

-Suppose, we have an un-annotated code residing in file `model.py`.
+Suppose, we have some un-annotated code residing in file `model.py`.

 1. First, generate *shape logs* by adding `setup_named_dims` to the `model.py`.
 2. Execute `model.py`.
 The logs are stored in `/tmp/shape_log.json`.